learn-co-students/react-this-props-children-web-121117/README.md

 </Panel>
 ```

 As you can see, we're adding content *inside* of the `<Panel>` tags.
 Now, how do we render that content in our component?
-We access it through **`this.props.children`** — a special prop that is passed to components automatically.
+We access it through **`this.props.children`** — a special prop that is passed to components automagically.

 ```js
 export default class Panel extends React.Component {